You are here

 Issuance of passports can be denied on grounds of suppression of facts or submission of incorrect information.
-Any damage to passport or unauthorized changes/corrections on a passport will render it invalid.
+Any damage to the passport or unauthorized changes/corrections on a passport will render it invalid.

-Government of Bangladesh is in the process of introducing E-passports.
+The government of Bangladesh is in the process of introducing E-passports.
 The announcement on the E-passport will be duly made.

 How to apply for a New Machine-Readable Passport (MRP):